klauseduard/under-over-models/chapters/06-theoretical-concepts.md

 Organizations must develop the capability to modulate entropy—increasing it to generate novel solutions, then decreasing it to implement those solutions effectively.
 This dynamic entropy management represents a core capability for adaptive organizations.

 In the context of software development, generative entropy manifests as spaces for experimentation (innovation labs, 20% time), practices that encourage creative recombination (cross-team collaboration, knowledge sharing), and methodologies that embrace uncertainty as a source of opportunity rather than merely a challenge to be minimized.

-> **Interactive Tool**: Explore our [interactive visualization of dissipative structures and organizational dynamics](../html/dissipative_sys_and_org_dynamics.html).
-This simulation demonstrates how environmental turbulence, resource flow, and structural configurations affect entropy production, adaptability, and innovation rates in organizational systems.

 ### Negentropy in Software Development